pageshulo/pageshulo.github.io/README.md

 # Introduction to clustering

 Clustering is a type of [Unsupervised Learning](https://wikipedia.org/wiki/Unsupervised_learning) that presumes that a dataset is unlabelled or that its inputs are not matched with predefined outputs.
-It uses various algorithms to sort through unlabeled data and provide groupings according to patterns it discerns in the data.
+It uses various algorithms to sort through unlabeled data and provide groupings according to patterns it discerns in this data.

 [![No One Like You by PSquare](https://img.youtube.com/vi/ty2advRiWJM/0.jpg)](https://youtu.be/ty2advRiWJM "No One Like You by PSquare")